AthirsonSilva/level-up-restapi/README.md

 ✔️ Global Error Handling

-✔️ Testing with JUnit (Coming soon)
+✔️ Testing with JUnit (In development)

 ✔️ API versioning

-✔️ Logging with Log4j2 (Coming soon)
+✔️ Logging with Log4j2 (In development)

 ✔️ Use rate limiting (Coming soon)